10.4 Exam-Day Plan & 7-Day Final Review

 • Do not cram or learn new material — review weak-area notes only for a short session.

-• Lay out your photo ID, confirmation letter, and clothing.
+• Lay out your photo ID, confirmation letter, and clothing you can move in.

 • Eat a normal dinner, hydrate, and get a full night's sleep.
 A rested candidate notices privacy, call light, and sequence; a tired one does not.

-Passing both the written and skills portions is not the last administrative step.
-The Florida Agency for Health Care Administration (AHCA) receives your results and adds your name to the Florida Nurse Aide Registry (generally within about 30 days), contingent on a clear Level 2 background screening.
-You are not employed as a CNA until you appear on the registry.
+Passing both parts is not the final administrative step.
+Your results go to the state and your name is added to the Florida Nurse Aide Registry (generally within about 30 days), contingent on a clear Level 2 background screening.
+You are not employable as a CNA until you appear on the registry.

-To recertify, a Florida CNA must complete 24 hours of in-service training every 2 years and perform at least one day of paid nursing or nursing-related services during the period.
-Keep copies of in-service certificates and work verification, and update your name/address with AHCA — do not wait until the renewal month to discover missing hours.
+To stay certified, a Florida CNA must complete the required in-service training (about 24 hours over each 2-year period) and perform at least one day of paid nursing or nursing-related services during that period; keep copies of in-service certificates and work verification, and update your name/address with the registry rather than waiting until renewal month to find missing hours.

 Test Your Knowledge

 A Florida candidate passes the written test but fails the skills evaluation.
-Under Florida/AHCA policy, what happens next?
+Under Florida policy, what happens next?

 A